 When you take into account the surroundings and the fact that you are normally moving upward and gaining altitude, you can see how the walk becomes a little more challenging.
 The bulk of tour operators, fortunately, will employ mules or porters to carry your gear, freeing you up to concentrate on hiking up the trail.

 The altitude, which is by far the most difficult part of the trip, makes it harder than a typical trek of the same length.
 Acute mountain sickness and other conditions associated with high altitude pose a significant risk at the kinds of altitudes encountered on the walk.
 The adventure starts with a harrowing flight to Lukla, which is situated at a little under 3,000 meters, and then climbs to Everest Base Camp, which is situated at roughly 5,400 meters.
-The highest point, Kala Pathar, is a little over 5,500 meters high and offers breathtaking views of the entire region.
+The highest point, Kala Pathar, is a little over 5,500 meters high and offers incredible views of the entire region.

 Most guided tours will have a minimum of two days to allow for acclimatization.
 During these times, you have the opportunity to visit some of the neighbouring areas without trekking while giving your body time to adjust to the higher-than-usual altitude.
 Due to the acclimatization days and the slow ascent to higher elevations, the voyage should take 9 days on the outbound leg but only 3 days on the return.